 Under the contract, BARDA will reimburse our costs, plus pay us a fixed fee, for the research and development of brincidofovir as a treatment of smallpox infections.
 The contract consists of an initial performance period, referred to as the base performance segment, plus up to four extension periods of around one year each, referred to as option segments, each of which may be exercised at BARDA's sole discretion.
 We must complete agreed upon milestones and deliverables in each discrete work segment before the next option segment is eligible to be exercised.
 Under the contract as currently in effect, if each follow-on option segment is exercised by BARDA, we may receive up to \$75.8 million in expense reimbursement and \$5.3 million in fees.
-On May 30, 2013, we extended our contract with BARDA for the continued development of brincidofovir as a potential medical countermeasure against smallpox.
-The extension of the contract provides up to \$5 million in funding over 12 months for us to conduct animal studies that are necessary for an approval of brincidofovir for the treatment of smallpox infection under the U.S. Food and Drug Administration's (FDA) Animal Efficacy Rule.
+On May 30, 2013, we extended our contract with BARDA for the contract provides up to \$5 million in funding over 12 months for us to conduct animal studies that are necessary for an approval of brincidofovir for the treatment of smallpox infection under the U.S. Food and Drug Administration's (FDA) Animal Efficacy Rule.
 If all option segments are exercised by BARDA, the term of the contract would be extended to February 15, 2016.